nonta1234/terraining-heightmap-generator/README.md

 ## Configuration Panel

-- **Heightmap Type**: Selection of CS2 will soon be available.
+- **Heightmap Type**&ThinSpace;: Choose for CS1 or CS2.
-- **Interpolation**: Choose from Bilinear or Bicubic.
+- **Interpolation**&ThinSpace;: Choose from Bilinear or Bicubic.
+- **Elevation Scale**&ThinSpace;: The maximum elevation for CS2.
-- **Stream Depth**: Aiding in the depiction of streams.
+- **Stream Depth**&ThinSpace;: Aiding in the depiction of streams.
-- **Smooth Count**: Determine the number of times the smooth effect is repeated.
+- **Smooth Count**&ThinSpace;: Determine the number of times the smooth effect is repeated.
-- **Noise Value**: Add or subtract height.
+- **Noise Value**&ThinSpace;: Add or subtract height.
-- **Noise Grid**: Adjust the level of detail for noise.
-The smaller the number, the finer the details.
+- **Noise Detail**&ThinSpace;: Adjust the level of detail for noise.
+The higher the value, the finer the noise.
+- **Reflecting the amount of effect**&ThinSpace;: Reflect the sharpen and smooth intensity on the map.
+- **Access Token**&ThinSpace;: You will need your own Mapbox access token to download the heightmap for CS2.

-## Plans
+## ToDo

-- I plan to achieve compatibility with Cities: Skylines II.
+- Improved littoral slope shape.
+- Make the download process completely a web worker.